 Similarly, it’s etiquette to arrive in plenty of time for the interview.
 If you’re running late or if there’s a hold-up, let your recruiter know as soon as you become aware.

 Delays happen and are sometimes unavoidable.
-An incident on the road, a delayed flight or an unwell partner or dependent – as examples – are all well outside your sphere of influence.
+An incident on the road, a delayed flight or an unwell dependent – as examples – are all outside your sphere of influence.
 Letting us know rather than trying to achieve the impossible and failing is the better option.

-Don’t forget, we’re here to help you get the job and it’s much easier for us to smooth any ruffled feathers caused because we manage the relationship.
+Don’t forget, we’re here to help you get the job and it’s much easier for us to smooth any ruffled feathers caused because we manage the relationship with the employer.

 If you really want to make an impression you need to have your research nailed.
 That means reading the website thoroughly.
 Not just skimming the About Us page.